genepattern/gpnotebook-website-docs/docs/programmatic.md

 <a class="nbtools-markdown-file" href="http://example.url">The text to link here.</a>

 ```
 An alternative is to make your links appear in a notebook looking like the [UI Builder](#ui-builder) output  from a remote GenePattern job.
 To do this, give an array of 1 or more links to the genepattern.GPUIOutput() method and return it at the end of a cell.
-An example (with code also displayed) is shown beloe.
+An example (with code also displayed) is shown below.

 ![image](img/programmatic_links.png)